Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 Elite Sports is one of the best places to go for cheap, good value BJJ gear.
 Their products are simple, but work fine if you need something no-frills, that performs well.

-You can’t beat the value of these rash guards.
-For less than $20, you get a quality, lightweight rash guard, designed for the rigors of BJJ.
+Elite Sports gives you possible the best value rash guard out there.
+For less than $20, you get a quality, lightweight rash guard, designed for the rigors of BJJ and other combat sports.

 The design is super simple, which will appeal to some people, who don’t necessarily need a flashy look.
 This makes them perfect for competition wear.
 I have a feeling that’s what Elite Sports had in mind, as they offer ranked rash guards for all belt levels, in both long and short sleeved versions.